Bauer Bersella Advisors

 Commission-based

 The advisor is paid by product providers when you buy certain products.
-Legal and regulated in South Africa, but it can create conflicts of interest — the FAIS disclosure must spell out any commissions.
+Legal and regulated in South Africa, but it can create conflicts of interest, so the FAIS disclosure must spell out any commissions.

 What would each model cost you?